rlizm100/NoteTaker/README.md

 # NoteTaker

 This application uses an express backend to save and retrieve note data from a JSON file.
+The notes are entered on the notes page and can then be saved and viewed and then deleted.

 ## Installation